BBBase-EHeresy/PPPub/docs/forces_of_evil/azogs_legion.md

 - **Summoning of the Hosts (PASSIVE)**

-If the Signal Tower is taken as an upgrade for Azog, then 24 Warriors may be included in Azog’s warband rather than 18.
+If the Signal Tower is taken as an upgrade for Azog, then 24 Warriors may be included in Azog's warband rather than 18.
 These may deploy within 12" of Azog rather than the usual 6".

 - **Destroying the Signal Tower (PASSIVE)**